 We expect parents to support their child's learning, and to co-operate with the Academy.
-We strive to build a supportive and positive relationship between the home and the Academy, and we inform parents immediately if we have concerns about their child's welfare or behaviour.
+We strive to build a supportive and positive relationship between the home and the Academy, and we inform parents in a timely manner if we have concerns about their child's welfare or behaviour.

+If the Academy has to use reasonable consequences to support a child, parents should support the actions of the Academy

+Concerns about behaviour incidents:

-If the Academy has to use reasonable consequences to support a child, parents should support the actions of the Academy.
-This may also involve parents signing report cards or attending daily meetings.
-If parents have any concerns about the way that their child has been treated, they should initially contact the class teacher.
-If the concern remains, they should contact the Phase Leader.
-If a resolution can not be reached, the parents may be referred to the Principal and then onto the Academy Council.
-If these discussions cannot resolve the problem, a formal grievance or appeal process can be implemented.
+- 1. Contact the class teacher. - 2.
+If the concern remains, they should contact the Phase Leader. - 3.
+If a resolution cannot be reached, the parents may be referred to the Principal

-The role of Academy Councillors
+The Role of Academy Councillors